 British Association for Counselling and Psychotherapy (BACP) – www.bacp.co.uk

 Work placement / study abroad

-In order to meet professional and academic requirments students must complete 100 hours of clinical placement - supervised client-contact hours.
+In order to meet professional and academic requirments student must complete 100 hour clinical placement -supervised client-contact hours.

 Fees and funding